-- Nottingham Country Council's Highy Design Guide;
+- Nottingham Country Council's High

 - Manual for Streets I and II;

 - Local Transport Note 1/20; and

-- Streets for a Healthy Life

 Engage early with Nottinghamshire County Council and Borough Council Officers to explore adoptable designs.
 As part of this, consider how streets can integrate elements, such as street trees and SuDS, to be adopted by statutory undertakers (i.e. Severn Trent).